FavourableGod/Capstone-project-2/README.md

 ### Project Overview
 ---

- This dataset contains transactional sales data, offering a comprehensive view of customer orders.
-It includes details on products, regions, and revenue, making it ideal for analyzing sales trends and regional performance.
-The dataset enables insights into revenue drivers and identifies high-demand products.
+ This project involves analyzing customer data for a subscription service to identify segments and trends.
+Your goal is to understand customer behavior, track subscription types, and identify key trends in cancellations and renewals.
+The final deliverable is a Power BI dashboard that presents your analysis.
 ### Column Descriptions
 ---
 OrderID: A distinct identifier assigned to each order.